ScaleBio/ScaleRna/docs/genomes.md

     - a AWS S3 url (s3://path/to/genome)

 ## STAR index
-The provided STAR index needs to be compatible with STAR 2.7.
+The provided STAR index needs to be built with STAR version `>= 2.7.4a`.
 It also has to include the gene annotation, e.g. be built with `--sjdbGTFfile /PATH/TO/genes.gtf` See the STAR [documentation](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) for additional options.
 An example command would be
 ```
 STAR --runMode genomeGenerate --runThreadN 16 --genomeDir star.ref --genomeFastaFiles Homo_sapiens.GRCh38.dna.primary_assembly.fa --sjdbGTFfile Homo_sapiens.GRCh38.103.biotypeFiltered.gtf
 ```